Home Remodeling Chatsworth, California

 If you have any questions about the permitting process or the types of projects that require a permit, our Home Remodeling team in Los Angeles is always happy to help.

-Chatsworth is flanked by the Santa Susana Mountains on the north, Porter Ranch and Northridge on the east, Winnetka, Canoga Park, West Hills on the south, the Simi Hills, and unincorporated Los Angeles County and Ventura County upon the west, and Twin Lakes, a community founded by San Francisco’s George Haight in the to the lead 20th century and unincorporated Los Angeles County which includes a 1,600 acre park like equestrian trails, to the north.
+Chatsworth is flanked by the Santa Susana Mountains on the north, Porter Ranch and Northridge on the east, Winnetka, Canoga Park, West Hills on the south, the Simi Hills, and unincorporated Los Angeles County and Ventura County on the west, and Twin Lakes, a community founded by San Francisco’s George Haight in the beforehand 20th century and unincorporated Los Angeles County which includes a 1,600 acre park similar to equestrian trails, to the north.

-Chatsworth was inhabited by the Tongva-Fernandeño, Chumash-Venturaño, and Tataviam-Fernandeño Native American tribes.
-Native American civilizations inhabited the Valley for an estimated 8,000 years.
-Stoney Point is the site of the Tongva Native American agreement of Asha’awanga or Momonga, which was as well as a trading place next the neighboring Tataviam and Chumash people.
-The affable Burro Flats Painted Cave remains a legacy of the Chumash culture’s rock art and solstice ceremony spirituality.
+Chatsworth was inhabited by the Tongva, Chumash, and Tataviam.
+They inhabited the valley for an estimated 8,000 years.
+Stoney Point is the site of the Tongva village of Momonga, which was then a trading place considering the against Tataviam and Chumash people.
+The approachable Burro Flats Painted Cave remains a legacy of the Chumash culture’s rock art and solstice ceremony spirituality.

 Spain and Mexico